 It is surprisingly difficult to locate a typical menu from the 50s.
 If you find some, please share in the comments.
 I finally found this:

 Goodness.
 That is SO different from how most of us eat today.
 As I discovered in my research, adults actually drank glasses of milk.
 My dad still does but I inherited my mom’s lactose sensitivity so you won’t see me drinking milk.
 Ever.
 I can tolerate small amounts in tea and coffee.
 And I’m fine with yogurt or cheese.
 But a glass of milk?
-Yuck.
+Not for me, thanks!

 The other thing I noticed is that lunches were more like mini-dinners.
 No sandwiches and chips or fast food burgers here.
 I’m guessing those meat servings were leftovers.
 I can’t imagine cooking myself a pork chop for lunch.
 And this was obviously before the misguided concern about the cholesterol in eggs.
 Now we know that dietary cholesterol isn’t the big heart health risk we were told it was and eggs are making their way back onto the menu.
 This is something I may adopt.
 Especially if I decided to raise chickens again!